 You can easily visit the monorail hotels (Contemporary, Grand Floridian, and Polynesian) by riding the monorail between them.
 You can easily visit the Boardwalk hotels (BoardWalk Inn, Beach Club, and Yacht Club) by walking between them, particularly while walking between Epcot and Hollywood Studios.

-At your own resort, you may want to set aside time for a resort day.
-This is a day where you don’t go to the parks, and instead enjoy the amenities your resort has to offer.
+And if you want a full day of relaxation (or not, really), you may want to set aside time for a no parks day.
+This is a day where you don’t go to the parks, instead focusing on the other activities your resort and Walt Disney World have to offer.

 If you’re celebrating something—like an anniversary, birthday, first visit, or anything else—swing by the front desk or Guest Services to inquire about a celebration button for your stay.

 I use my Fuel Rod daily and think it was an excellent purchase.
 Tom Bricker vehemently disagrees, but he’s known to be very wrong about other things, including Dino-Rama.
 I haven’t gotten around to writing why I disagree, but basically it boils down to me being irresponsible and never remembering to charge my things.
 If you can remember to charge your portable battery regularly, consider bringing your own.
 I prefer my Fuel Rod.

 Disney Springs has come up a few times already, but we haven’t really talked about what it is.Disney Springs is an outdoor restaurant and shopping complex on Disney property.
 It features a variety of restaurants, stores, a movie theater, a bowling alley, and other experiences.